annkissam/absinthe_websocket/README.md

 # AbsintheWebSocket

 This libary uses WebSockets to communicate with a GraphQL endpoint built using Absinthe and Phoenix Channels.
-It's primary goal is to allow clients to use [Subscriptions](https://hexdocs.pm/absinthe/subscriptions.html), although it also supports queries.
+Its primary goal is to allow clients to use [Subscriptions](https://hexdocs.pm/absinthe/subscriptions.html), although it also supports queries.
 It uses [WebSockex](https://github.com/Azolo/websockex) as a WebSocket client.
 It also handles the specifics of Phoenix Channels (heartbeats) and how Absinthe subscriptions were implemented on top of them.

 ## Documentation